umich-brcf-bioinf/Jacquard/examples/QUICKSTART.rst

 #. merge

-   The merge [LINK] command integrates a directory of VCFs into a single VCF.
+   The :ref:`merge <merge-command>` command integrates a directory of VCFs into a single VCF.

    ``$jacquard merge examples/01-translated/ <output_vcf_file>``

 #. summarize

-   The summarize [LINK] command adds new INFO fields and FORMAT tags that combine variant data from the merged VCF.
+   The :ref:`summarize <summarize-command>` command adds new INFO fields and FORMAT tags that combine variant data from the merged VCF.

    ``$jacquard summarize examples/02-merged.vcf <output_vcf_file>``